somang1418/somanghan.github.io/about.md

 ## Interesting Facts about me

-* I had my own radio show called "Beyond the Wall", where I invited friends from different places in the world, shared their own special stories, and connected with people<br>
+* I had my own radio show called  <a href="https://www.facebook.com/BTWSOSO">"Beyond the Wall"</a>, where I invited friends from different places in the world, shared their own special stories, and connected with people<br>

+* I worked as an assistant director for <a href="https://www.imdb.com/name/nm8408208/?ref_=fn_al_nm_1">the first Web Series festival</a> in Northeast Asia<br>

 * According to some of my friends, I run like a penguin 🐧...?<br>